BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 We can view the pdb with: `oc get pdb`.

 That's about all we can do for pdb's.
 They can only really be tested during a node drain event.

+  Please delete the pdb object when you are done with it.